DS-100/DS-100.github.io/fa18faq.md

 To satisfy the statistics requirement, we accept the following on-campus Berkeley courses: Data 8, E7, Stat 20, Stat 21, Stat W21, Stat 131A, Stat 133, Stat 135.
-We also accept the edx version of Data 8 (link).
-\[some sort of note about how E7 isn’t a great way to meet stat requirement\]
+Tentatively, we may aslso be accepting the [edx version of Data 8](https://www.edx.org/course/foundations-data-science-computational-uc-berkeleyx-data8-1x.
+More details here once they are available.

 To satisfy the Python Programming requirement, we accept the following Berkeley courses: CS61A and CS88.